timdef/rust_udp/README.md

 I really like his blog post "udp and me", link below.
 [dpr » udp and me](https://web.archive.org/web/20180919085731/https://www.deepplum.com/blog-dpr/?page_id=6)

-We can see in the original RFC for it there's not too much to it.
+We can see in the original RFC there's not too much to it.
 Perfect for dipping our toes into modeling data in Rust.
 [RFC 768: User Datagram Protocol](https://www.rfc-editor.org/rfc/rfc768)

 This RFC really takes a turn.